Traveling to Scotland from London with a Dog

 The requirements for a getaway after a solid ten week heatwave in England were: going to a cooler temperature, international and a place we’d never been before.
 Thoughts of crossing to Europe with a potential driver who didn’t use air conditioning along with a heat sensitive dog for seven hours, ruled that out as a destination.

 Lacking the £1750 for each of us to fly from the UK to Cinque Terre via Victor Private Jets, Scotland soon became the destination.
-Asking locals @albieandstitch and @theworldaccordingtoharris for advice, combined with the lack of a driver’s license due to a recent robbery, I got to planning.
+Asking locals @stitchandalbie and @theworldaccordingtoharris for advice, combined with the lack of a driver’s license due to a recent robbery, I got to planning.

 Trains from London to Scotland

 Scotland has a lot to offer from The Highlands to the train options.
 Train choices were the sleeper train to the Highlands or Edinburgh at a hefty cost of £195-210 one-way for the time period I was traveling, including an additional £30 dog fee.
-The famous sleeper car does not include a private loo, nor is there a shower aboard—however new trains “are coming” that will afford both luxuries and even offer a double bed.
+The famous sleeper car does not include a private loo, nor is there a shower aboard — however new trains “are coming” that will afford both luxuries and even offer a double bed.
 Taking the virtual tour gave me even more pause.

 Traveling with a dog brings into consideration many factors.
-For us temperature and travel time factors into every decision, particularly with a french bulldog.
+For us temperature and travel time factors into every decision, particularly with a French Bulldog.
 While it’s great to travel with your best friend, food, local vet and comfort can lead to limited selections and higher prices.

 The health of your dog and their temperament means you may bring them, but should you?